SamHSoftware/100-days-of-code/Python log: 2020_09_29-.md

 **Today's Progress**: Learnt how to use Anaconda.
 Also started making a resositry of functions.

 **Thoughts:** (1) Made a fucntion which, when called, uses Tkinter to open a file-selection dialog box.
 (2) I need to practice more with tkinter over time and read on it.
 I think it'll be pretty helpful in the future.

+### Day 4: October 2, 2020

+**Today's Progress**: Making image analysis functions.

+**Thoughts:** (1) Made a fucntion which, when called, uses Tkinter to open a file-selection dialog box.
+(2) I need to practice more with tkinter over time and read on it.
+I think it'll be pretty helpful in the future.